adrwxyz/classic.adrw.xyz/_posts/2014-09-23-3-ways-hack-the-north-improved-our-startup.md

 3. Chamath and the UW + YCom Alumni panel inspired us to dream bigger of who we could become in just a few short years.
 4. Our team won the Bloomberg API Prize!

-This article is the first in our <a href="http://andrewparadi.com/category/hack-the-north/">Hack the North</a> series.
-Continue your reading with Part 2: <a href="http://andrewparadi.com/2014/09/launchpad-meets-hack-north-3-hypotheses-tested-hacking/">Launchpad Meets Hack the North: 3 Hypotheses We Tested While Hacking</a>.
+This article is the first in our Hack the North series.
+Continue your reading with Part 2: <a href="http://andrewparadi.com/blog/launchpad-meets-hack-north-3-hypotheses-tested-hacking/">Launchpad Meets Hack the North: 3 Hypotheses We Tested While Hacking</a>.